-\begin{proof} It is a well-known fact that the hyperbolic volume is the maximal value of volumes of all possible $\rm PSL(2,\mathbb{C})$ representations and the maximum happens if and only if the representation is discrete and faithful.
-(For the proof and details, see \cite{Francaviglia04}.)
+\begin{proof} It is a well-known fact that the hyperbolic volume is the maximal volume of all possible $\rm PSL(2,\mathbb{C})$ representations and that the maximum happens if and only if the representation is discrete and faithful (for the proof and details, see \cite{Francaviglia04}).

 From the proof of Lemma \ref{lem12}, if $\bold{w}$ and $\bold{z}$ are essential, then the shapes of each (collapsed) octahedra in Figure \ref{pic2} and Figure \ref{pic9} of Yokota and Thurston triangulations coincide.
-Therefore, these triangulations form the same geometric shape, and the parabolic representation $\rho_{\bold{w}}$ coincides with $\rho_{\bold{z}}$ up to conjugate, where $\rho_{\bold{w}}$ and $\rho_{\bold{z}}$ are the parabolic representations induced by $\bold{w}$ and $\bold{z}$ respectively.
-It also implies $\bold{z^{(0)}}$ is the geometric solution of $\mathcal{H}_1$.
+Therefore, these triangulations form the same geometric shape, and the parabolic representation $\rho_{\bold{w}}$ coincides with $\rho_{\bold{z}}$ up to conjugate, where $\rho_{\bold{w}}$ and $\rho_{\bold{z}}$ are the parabolic representations induced by $\bold{w}$ and by $\bold{z}$, respectively.
+This also implies that $\bold{z^{(0)}}$ is the geometric solution of $\mathcal{H}_1$.

 Yokota proved

 in \cite{Yokota10} using Zickert's formula of \cite{Zickert09}, but the formula also holds for any parabolic representation $\rho_{\bold{z}}$ induced by $\bold{z}$.
 Therefore, Yokota's proof also implies